mongodb-university/csfle-guides/java/README.md

 **KMIP support in this guide is to be considered "best effort"**.

-This guide uses the `direnv` tool to manage environment variables.
+This guide uses the [`direnv`](https://direnv.net/) tool to manage environment variables.

 Update the `TRUSTSTORE_PASSWORD` environment variable in your `.envrc` file to your global Java TrustStore password.

 Run `direnv allow` to add the `TRUSTSTORE_PASSWORD` and `KEYSTORE_PASSWORD` environment variables.

-Run `source ./configure_certs.sh` to download the drivers tools repo, install certificates, and start your KMIP server.
+Run `source ./configure_certs.sh` to clone a tooling repository, install certificates, and start your KMIP server.

 Once the server is running, run `mvn compile exec:java -Dexec.mainClass="com.mongodb.csfle.DataEncryptionKeyCreator"`